-Hardy succeeds admirably.
-He crawls under the skin of both brothers and immerses himself heart and soul into their diverse personas, revealing the souls of monsters.
+Effortlessly crawling under the skin of both brothers, he immerses himself heart and soul into their diverse personas, revealing the souls of monsters.

 The sinister and creepy Ronnie has a twisted dark side that is destructive and when he loses it, his aggression is volatile and unsavory.

 As Ronnie, Hardy perfectly captures a man who was openly Gay and ruled his gang of cocky lads, and a monster who instilled fear, even in his twin brother.

 Hardy is suave and dynamic as the Capone-like Reggie, and allows us to understand his power trip but also the puppy-dog romantic that ruled his sensibility.

 Without spoiling too much, there is a violent clash between the brothers in the film that says it all, capturing the physical power and emotional weakness of two men who desperately tried to dominate and love each other without destroying their undying bond of friendship and loyalty.

 These two extreme opposites and layered nuances result in captivating viewing, a gentle portrait of a time when fear ruled the lives of many people and the men who advocated the rules.

 Legend is not a gangster film or a film about violence, but an intense human drama told from a woman’s point of view.